 The SLC PROPOSAL - Use the outline below to develop your proposal.

 Student Instructors must develop a proposal using the following outline and submit it to the faculty advisors as early as possible in the semester before the SLC is offered.
-Once revised and approved, they will submit it to the Curriculum Working Group at email@example.com for official approval as a Special Topics Course.
-The Curriculum Working Group must receive this proposal no later than one week before the course fair, to ensure that the course is approved in time to advertise it to students prior to registration.
+Once revised and approved, they will submit it to the Academic Recommendation Board at email@example.com for official approval as a Special Topics Course.
+The Academic Recommendation Board must receive this proposal no later than one week before the course fair, to ensure that the course is approved in time to advertise it to students prior to registration.

 SLC title (official Olin course name):

 Student teacher and NINJA information:

 - Names of all Student instructors and NINJAs